Apollo Bagels

 About Apollo Bagels

 Apollo Bagels is a New York City bagel venue from chef/owner Joey Scalabrino.
-The verified details are concise: the cuisine is bagels, the dress code is casual, the posted schedule is daytime-focused, with openings at 7 AM daily and closing times that vary by day.
+The cuisine is bagels, the dress code is casual, the schedule is daytime-focused, with openings at 7 AM daily and closing times that vary by day.

 For planning, treat Apollo Bagels as a casual bagel stop rather than a formal restaurant occasion.
-The confirmed hours are Mon 7 AM–5 PM; Tue 7 AM–3 PM; Wed 7 AM–3 PM; Thu 7 AM–3 PM; Fri 7 AM–5 PM; Sat 7 AM–5 PM; Sun 7 AM–5 PM.
+Hours are Mon 7 AM–5 PM; Tue 7 AM–3 PM; Wed 7 AM–3 PM; Thu 7 AM–3 PM; Fri 7 AM–5 PM; Sat 7 AM–5 PM; Sun 7 AM–5 PM.

 A focused bagel stop, not a formal restaurant plan